 5. Determine the hydraulic fluid levels with a stick or dipstick.

-Fill the tank with fluid but don’t overfill.
+Fill the tank with fluid but don’t overfill when you do the oil change.
 How much hydraulic fluid will you use?
 How do you know the tank has the proper amount?
 Check the range marker on your dipstick.
-The tank must be filled with fresh hydraulic fluid from this level.
+The tank must be filled with fresh fluid from this level.

 6. Prime the hydraulic log splitter pump